 - After taking a bath, offer water to the Sun.

-- Worshiping the Lord Sun on Sankranti brings happiness in your life.
+- Worshiping the Lord Sun on Sankranti brings happiness to your life.

 - Also worship Lord Shiva, Vishnu, and Mother Lakshmi.
 Donating on the day of Sankranti is considered very special.